What is Brand Equity? and How it Impacts Your Bottom Line

 Brand equity is the secret sauce that differentiates the most valuable brands from everyone else.
 To help you win the hearts of your customers, we’re breaking down everything you need to know.

 Brand equity is the secret sauce that differentiates the most valuable brands from everyone else.
-It’s the reason soccer moms everywhere are willing to wait in a 10-car-long drive-through line at Starbucks instead of making drip coffee at home.
+It’s the reason people everywhere are willing to wait in a 10-car-long drive-through line at Starbucks instead of just making their drip coffee at home.
 It’s why graphic designers stringently refuse to work on PCs and insist they need a Mac.

 To help you win the hearts of your customers, we’re breaking down everything you need to know about brand equity.
 It’s one of the most valuable assets a company has, so getting it right matters.

 Brand equity is the value that customers assign to a business based on their perceptions of its quality.
 A company with high brand equity can charge more for its product than a competitor can for a similar product because buyers are willing to pay more for the label.
 This concept isn’t based on a company’s concrete financial value; it’s based on customers’ perceived value.

 In his book, Strategic Brand Management, Dartmouth professor of marketing Kevin Lane Keller defines brand equity as a process of questions customers ask themselves as they get to know a brand.
 In this model, the first question prospective buyers ask is about the brand’s identity: “Who are you?”
 The relationship then builds to “What are you?” where customers begin to assign meaning to a brand.
 “What about you?” comes next–where a brand begins to develop the two-way relationship.
 Finally, at the peak of the customer-brand management process, buyers ask, “What about you and me?” and begin a long-term relationship with the brand.